tommai78101/Bizhawk-GeneticAlgorithmBot/README.md

 Control inputs generation bot using genetic algorithm for [Bizhawk](https://github.com/TASEmulators/BizHawk) for the creation and assistance of tools-assisted speedruns.

 Also includes an experimental neuro-evolution augmented topology (NEAT) for control inputs generation as an alternative generation feature.
+(Pre-release v1.0.4-dev)

 # Requirements